AmazingMonster/conceptrodon/docs/contents/introduction/functional_nature.md

  -> auto
 ```

-We will translate the symbolic representation above into valid Haskell code.
+We will translate the symbolic representation above into  Haskell code.

 ```Haskell
 fun